-Loyola is the only Level 1 adult and pediatric trauma center for Region 8 of the state of Illinois trauma network.
+Loyola is a Level 1 trauma center.
 The EMS combines advanced treatment and patient-monitoring systems with the expertise of highly trained emergency medicine professionals.
 Housed in a clinical area adjacent to the emergency department, the Loyola pediatric Fast Track program is staffed with board certified pediatricians and is open seven days a week from 5-10 p.m.
 Patients are triaged through the emergency room.
 Pediatric patients with less serious illnesses are cared for through the Fast Track program.

 Located on the first floor of Loyola University Medical Center, the EMS has 20 patient diagnostic and treatment areas.
 These areas include six rooms devoted to trauma and five rooms to emergency cardiac cases; one psychiatric and four general medicine treatment rooms; areas devoted to orthopaedic, obstetric, gynecologic and eye, ear, nose and throat services; and three minor surgery suites and radiographic rooms.